jefdaj/electionguard-cardano/milestone1/local-election/README.md

 The rest of the generated data should look something like this.
 In [milestone 3](../../milestone3) I plan to post everything under `data/public` to Cardano + IPFS.
-Numbered files/folders there will correspond to steps in the smart contract state machine.
+Numbered files/folders will correspond to steps in the smart contract state machine.

 ```